Book review: Unsinkable, by Emily Noren

 And so I picked up ‘Unsinkable’ by Emily Noren, which is a first-hand account of the author’s eating disorders, culminating in her inspiring recovery.

 Emily tried a whole range of treatments for her conditions, some more willingly than others.
-When a friend suggested she tried floating, she had never heard of it, and was understandably unsure what it was and how it could help.
+When a friend suggested she tried floating, she had never heard of it.
+She was understandably unsure what it was and how it could help.
 It turned out that the escape Emily found in floating was just what she needed to start her on the path to recovery.

 Emily’s brave step in speaking out about such personal experiences will offer something for for fellow sufferers to relate to.
-For families and friends, her writing may give some insights and hope.
+For families and friends of people going through this type of struggle, her writing may give some insights and hope.

 If you have read this far, I strongly encourage you to find out more about Emily Noren and her inspiring story.